Retirement Guide

 The Medicare Program consists of three parts: Part A, Part B and Part D. You become eligible for Medicare the first day of the month in which you turn 65.
 If you are still working and covered by a MMSD plan, you can defer enrollment in Medicare Parts A, B and D until retirement.

 You can enroll in Medicare A and B by applying at a Social Security Office or by calling 1-866-770-2262.
-You can also apply online at www.ssa.gov.
-You can enroll in a Medicare D plan at www.medicare.gov.

 Dental Insurance

 You may continue your MMSD dental insurance when you retire or you can end it at retirement (and reenroll at a later date if you experience a qualifying life event).
-MMSD’s retiree dental insurance coverage can continue for you and any covered family members – single or family coverage. (self, spouse and/or child(ren)).
+MMSD’s retiree dental insurance coverage can continue for you and any covered family members – single or family coverage.
 Some retirees cancel their MMSD dental coverage when retiring to enroll in a spouse’s insurance coverage until their coverage ends (this is allowable as a “Qualifying Life Event”) or they cancel coverage completely and pay for dental services out-of-pocket.

 Dental insurance can continue for covered members through Delta Dental of Wisconsin.
 The Delta Dental of Wisconsin Network utilizes the national Delta Dental network, giving you access to more than 155,000 dentists nationally.